 There will not be a direct appeal process for challengers that receive an invalid challenge.
 Decisions will be based on the content and form of the required documentation outlined in the Challenge Phase Instructions document available on the website.

-- Will the format and documents for the grant application be the same as Round II?
+- Will the format and documents for the grant application be the same as Round 3?

-- Can Round I or II applications be resubmitted, including census blocks that were considered ineligible for funding?
+- Can previous round applications be resubmitted, including census blocks that were considered ineligible for funding?

 - What should the applicant provide for the Certificate of Territorial Authority?

 An applicant should include the cause number in the Project Narrative document, and may also choose to include a pdf copy of their CTA as an appendix though this is not required.

 - Is the value of a tax abatement considered to be local match?

 Local match must be provided in the form of cash.
 Tax abatements would not qualify as cash match.

 - Can an applicant use its own employees to lay fiber and include that cost toward the grant amount?